zoeli29/suli0089_9103_tut1_major-project/README.md

 Another aspect changed in the group code is the colours of the beads from orange to purple tones due to preference.

-I also changed the way colours are
+I also changed the way colours are selected.
+In the group code, it assigns random colours on each frame, making the artwork change colours on every frame.
+I updated the code to use a `layerColours` array to store colours generated in the constructor, and in `display()`, it retrieves the assigned colour from the array, which allows the colours to stay static unless refreshed or changed due to user interaction (`mouseDragged()`).

 **Animation and user interaction:**